youness-elbrag/Attention_Filter_Gate/README.md

     Make sure to update the configuration file with the appropriate values for your dataset.
     Training

-##### Training
+### Training

-During the training process, the script performs the following steps:
+1.During the training process, the script performs the following steps:

 - Initializes the configuration settings.
 - Writes the configuration to a YAML file.
 - Parses the command-line arguments.
 - Reads the configuration from the YAML file.
 - Loads the training and validation datasets.
 - Initializes the data loaders.
 - Defines the loss function.
 - Instantiates the segmentation model.
 - Sets up callbacks for model checkpointing, CPU usage - - monitoring, and throughput logging.
 - Starts the training using the Trainer.fit method.

 ## Running Prediction